-The New Zealand Piped Irrigation System Performance Assessment Code of Practice provides nationally recognised guidelines to measure and benchmark performance of agricultural irrigation.
+The New Zealand Piped Irrigation System Performance Assessment Code of Practice provides nationally recognised guidelines to measure and benchmark performance of agricultural and horticultural irrigation systems.

-Part C is specific to micro-irrigation systems.
+Part C is specific to micro-irrigation systems, specifically driplines and micro sprinkler systems commonly seen on orchards, vineyards and greenhouses.
 It makes recommendations for planning and conducting assessments and reporting on the performance of irrigation systems and their management.
 Its focus is on key performance indicators that are common with the New Zealand Piped Irrigation Systems Design Standards.